IEP Basics ยท Getting Started

 Not Sure Where to Start?

-Meghan offers a free initial consultation to help you understand your child’s situation and identify the right next steps, whether you’re just starting the process or have hit a roadblock.
+Meghan offers an initial consultation to help you understand your child’s situation and identify the right next steps, whether you’re just starting the process or have hit a roadblock.